2022saheed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 19.
-Replace all characters A and c from input to Z and e respectively Create a script that removes all letters c and C from input Write a script that reverse its input.
+Replace all characters A and c from input to Z and e respectively Create a script that removes all letters c and C from input Write a script that reverse its input. a script that displays all users and their home directories, sorted by users Task 23. a command that finds all empty files and directories in the current directory and all sub-directories.
+Task 25.
+Acrostic